ApeWorX/ape/docs/userguides/projects.md

 from ape import project
 ```

-Your `project` contains all the "relevant" files, such as sources files in the `contracts/` directory.
+Your `project` contains all the "relevant" files, such as source files in the `contracts/` directory.
 The
 `contracts/` directory is where compilers look for contracts to compile.
 File extensions found within the `contracts/`
 directory determine which compiler plugin ape uses.
 Make sure to intall the compiler plugins you need if they are
 missing.